-- If you are suffering from a chronic kidney disease, you may require dialysis treatment until the time you decide to go for a kidney transplant.
+- If you are suffering from chronic kidney disease, you may require treatment until the time you decide to go for a Kidney transplant.

-- Some people opt for dialysis if they come across symptoms of kidney failure like swelling, fatigue, nausea or vomiting.
+- Some people opt for this treatment if they come across symptoms of kidney failure like swelling, Fatigue, Nausea or Vomiting.

 Dialysis is usually not recommended for the following people: